What are Job Notes? How do I use Job Notes?

 1. Add Note: Type in text and format it.

 2. Attach Files: Sometimes it makes sense to store and re-use documents instead of typing in text.
-For instance, you might choose to attach an employment application form, tests/assessments, internal requisition approval forms, or sample offer letters.
-You can attach up to three documents to each job note.
+You can attach up to three files to each job note.
 Need more?
 Just add another note!

-3. Mark Private: Some information about jobs isn't supposed to be seen by everyone (e.g. target compensation).
+3. Mark Private: Some information about jobs isn't supposed to be seen by everyone.
 When you check mark private you limit who can see each job note to a specific list of users.

-Job Notes are a flexible place to put the "recruiting stuff" you need for each job.
-Right now it's likely you keep information about recruiting on your desktop or in shared online folders - but it's hard for the rest of your team to find it.
+Job Notes are a flexible place to put "recruiting stuff" instead of your desktop or shared online folders that your team can’t access.

 • Private details about the job that aren't on the (public) job description. (e.g. Must be willing to travel, target start date, opportunity for promotion, details on who you'll work for / work with, etc.)